aboutcode-org/scancode-workbench/README.md

 works on Windows, OS X and Linux operating systems.

-[ScanCode](https://github.com/nexB/scancode-toolkit/) detects licenses, copyrights and other interesting information in your code and enables you to format the scan results as JSON.
-AboutCode Manager allows you to take the JSON-formatted scan results from ScanCode and create components.
+[ScanCode](https://github.com/nexB/scancode-toolkit/) detects licenses, copyrights and other interesting information in your code.
+AboutCode Manager allows you to take the scan results from ScanCode and create components.
 By creating these components within your codebase, you are creating a software inventory of your product.
-The conclusions (Concluded License, Concluded Owner, etc.) you make when creating your component can then be exported to a JSON file.
+The conclusions (Concluded License, Concluded Owner, etc.) you make when creating your component can be exported as a JSON file or saved as SQLite file.

 ![AboutCode Manager](https://github.com/nexB/aboutcode-manager/wiki/aboutcode-manager-chart-summary.gif)